 So, first, what is good blogging etiquette with respect to using another designer's images?

-1. Ask written permission from the designer, whose work you admire, if you can use one of their images.
+Ask written permission from the designer, whose work you admire, if you can use one of their images.

 It is always a nice idea to ask the designer, when you are getting their permission to use their photo, where on their site they would like your live link to point to: their blog, their home page, etc.

 Placing a live link in your post next to or below an image that says, *SOURCE* or *PINTEREST* or *XYX magazine*, is not considered proper attribution.
-Use Google's Reverse Image Search functionality to find the designer of any image you like.
+I see so many well known bloggers and designers doing this and to me, it indicates laziness.

-4. Okay.
+Okay.
 Now, let's talk about affiliate product links.
 Unless you ask the designer in writing if it is ALSO okay to place affiliate product links on items in their image, it is not good blogging etiquette to do that.

 Why?
 Well, would you want someone making money off of your design work, and/or photography work, without your permission?
 Probably not, right?

 What happens when you do this, anyway?
-You create a lack of trust amongst your fellow bloggers within the blogging communmity and don't encourage their goodwill.
+You create a lack of trust amongst your fellow bloggers within the blogging community and don't encourage their goodwill.